 The over 375 young people who participate in Project Morry are supported by the continuity and commitment of an outstanding year-round program and one-on-one attention from a caring staff.
 In the summer, boys and girls, ages nine to 18, enjoy a residential camp community, free-of-charge, in the tranquil setting of Morry’s Camp in the Catskills of New York.
 Project Morry’s intentional focus on educational enhancement has gained national recognition in the area of youth development.
 With year-round support, young people are guided through a critical period in their academic and social development.
 In schools and communities where fewer than 50% of incoming ninth graders graduate from high school, 100% of the young people who have completed the Project Morry program have completed high school on time and have graduated to pursue higher education, military service or join the workforce as responsible citizens.

 Each summer our Echo Lake campers learn about and support Project Morry in a variety of ways.
-Our LITs not only spend a few days at Project Morry, immersed in their community, but plan a run our annual Swimathon and Marathon at camp.
+Our LITs not only spend a few days at Project Morry, immersed in their community, they also plan and run our annual Swimathon and Marathon at camp.
 Motivated by our LITs who have educated our campers about the mission of Project Morry, all of our campers participate in our Swimathon & Marathon by swimming laps and walking or running around our “track” in the name of Project Morry.
 Parents are then asked to sponsor their child’s efforts at camp by donating money to Project Morry.
 Additionally Project Morry’s entering 8th graders spend a few days at Echo Lake working on art projects, stories, team building, and songs with our entering 8th graders.

 Camp Echo Lake’s Food & Clothing Drive